 These bonds shall constitute only a limited obligation of the issuer, the Hospital Authority, and will be payable solely from the Pledged Revenues to be assigned and pledged to the payment thereof and will not constitute a debt or a general obligation or pledge of the faith and credit of the State of Georgia or any political subdivision thereof, including the County, and will not directly, indirectly, or contingently obligate the State of Georgia or any political subdivision thereof, including the County, to levy or to pledge any form of taxation whatever for the payment thereof.
+Therefore, no liability has been recorded in the financial statements for this debt.

-16. UPPER PAYMENT LIMIT INTERGOVERNMENTAL TRANSFERS -
+19. UPPER PAYMENT LIMIT INTERGOVERNMENTAL TRANSFERS -